MarkH817/lion-byte.com/src/posts/entries/2020-04-05-fetch-and-query-params.md

 type: post
 ---

 Lately at work, I've been updating some front-end code to be more modern.
 Among the changes, I was swapping a lot of API calls to use [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) instead of [Dojo's xhr](https://dojotoolkit.org/reference-guide/1.9/dojo/request/xhr.html) or [jQuery's ajax](https://api.jquery.com/jQuery.ajax/).
-Fetch calls return a promise, so that meant that we could use it with Async/Await syntax.
-Although it's been easy to make this change, the Fetch API doesn't technically support adding query parameters to the URL for HTTP GET, unlike most other libary implementations of this.
+Fetch calls return a promise, so that meant that we could use it with async/await syntax.
+Although it's been easy to make this change, the Fetch API doesn't technically support adding query parameters to the URL for HTTP GET, unlike most other library implementations of this.

 ```javascript
 // Desired: GET `/api/item?q=test`